Background on En-ROADS Dynamics🔗

 - “Emissions are stabilized, so why is temperature or CO2 concentration still going up?”

 To illustrate this point: See the “CO2 Emissions and Removals” and “CO2 Concentration” graphs in a scenario where CO2 emissions stabilize.
-Even though CO2 emissions (in red below) have flattened, CO2 concentration (in blue on the right below) continues to increase because emissions are greater than removals.
+Even though CO2 emissions (in red below) are declining, CO2 concentration (in blue on the right below) continues to increase because emissions are greater than removals.

 View this scenario in En-ROADS.